Aternity/custom-metrics-examples/README.md

 # Riverbed APM - Custom Metrics Examples

-The Custom Metrics REST API and Java SDK allow users to extend the support of custom metrics beyond the out-of-the-box plugins that ship with [Alluvio Aternity APM](https://www.riverbed.com/products/application-performance-monitoring).
+The Custom Metrics REST API and Java SDK allow users to extend the support of custom metrics beyond the out-of-the-box plugins that ship with [APM](https://www.riverbed.com/products/application-performance-monitoring).
 This repo provides various examples of how to publish custom metrics.

 For a quick start, have a look to the examples: